 Lani is also the author of Afakasi Woman: A Collection of Short Fiction which won the 2011 USP Press Prize for Fiction.
 Her short fiction has featured in STARCH: NZ Literary Journal, JAAM, Kunapipi: A Collection of Post Colonial Writing, and has also been professionally recorded for radio and broadcast in fifty-three countries.

 Her stories for children are published by the NZ School Journal Series and she provides mentoring services for their new Pasifika writers.

-She sometimes writes columns about feminism, religion, culture, parenting and everything in between.
-Her writings on child sexual abuse and domestic violence in Samoan / Pasifika communities have generated dialogue in many forums worldwide.
-She is a founding member of FEMWOC (Feminist Mormon Women of Color) and a regular contributor to their blog.
+She writes columns and essays about feminism, religion, culture, parenting and everything in between.
+Her writings on child sexual abuse and domestic violence in Pasifika communities have generated dialogue in many forums worldwide.
 She’s also a guest contributor to FMH (Feminist Mormon Housewives) and her essay on A Samoan Woman’s Perspective on Ordain Women features in the 2015 collection Mormon Feminism:Essential Writings.

 Her blog Sleepless in Samoa has thousands of readers worldwide and is her “first writing love.”